Dog microchipping: a legal requirement and a great idea 2 min read

-Dog microchipping can help to reunite those lost dogs with their owners.
-No dog owner wants to think about their dog going missing – which is why dog microchipping has been the law in England and Wales since April 2016.
+No owner wants to think about their dog going missing – which is why dog microchipping has been a legal requirement in England and Wales since April 2016.

-In fact, to avoid a fine of up to £500, your dog must be microchipped and registered on an approved microchipping database by the time they’re eight weeks old:
+To avoid a fine of up to £500, your dog must be microchipped and registered on an approved database before they reach 8 weeks of age.